How to Sign Up for Community Service: Quick and Easy Steps

 • Visiting seniors in nursing homes

-Check with the organization to confirm your hours will count toward requirements.
+Always check with the organization to ensure your hours will count toward your requirements.

-Where’s the best place to look for volunteer events happening in my area?
+Where’s the best place to find local volunteer events?

 • VolunteerMatch.org